Badge

 How does the company communicate the status of incident investigations to stakeholders ?

-Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Notifications sent via U.S. Mail to affected individuals with breach details and protective guidance.
+Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Notifications sent via U.S. Mail to affected individuals with breach details and protective guidance, Regulatory disclosures filed with Maine, Massachusetts and and New Hampshire authorities.

 Stakeholder and Customer Advisories